 Dietitian vs Nutritionist

-By the DC Metro Academy of Nutrition and Dietetics
+Referenced from the Academy of Nutrition and Dietetics

 DIETITIAN